RubixML/ML/README.md

 $optimizer = new RMSProp(0.01, 0.9);
 ```

+#### References:
+>- T. Tieleman et al. (2012).
+Lecture 6e rmsprop: Divide the gradient by a running average of its recent magnitude.

 ### Step Decay
 A learning rate decay optimizer that reduces the learning rate by a factor of the decay parameter whenever it reaches a new *floor*.
 The number of steps needed to reach a new floor is defined by the *steps* parameter.